 The employee in direct authority over another employee.
 For the purposes of this policy, this encompasses the person who evaluates the employee, makes assignments to the employee, or has authority to hire or separate, or to determine or make recommendations on the hiring, separating, salary or other terms and conditions of employment of the employee.

 The supervisor-subordinate relationship shall be interpreted to include the relationship between the immediate supervisor and subordinate as well as the reviewer and subordinate.

 This policy is applicable to all employees of the university, including student employees.

 Prohibited employment: An individual may not be employed in any position in which he/she will function as the immediate supervisor or reviewer of a member of his/her family.
 An individual may not be employed in any position in which he/she will function as the subordinate or in a subordinate-reviewer relationship with a member of his/her family.
 Family members shall not be employed in the supervisory-subordinate relationship even if it results from marriage after the employment relationship was formed.

 Employment requiring prior approval: In positions not involving nepotism in violation of this policy, relationship by family or marriage shall constitute neither an advantage nor a restriction from employment by James Madison University, provided the individual meets and fulfills the university's employment qualifications.
 If the applicant has a family member already employed by the university in the same college, or assistant or associate vice president’s (AVP’s) area, the applicant may only be offered a position with the explicit prior written approval from the appropriate division head.
-If the relative is related to the AVP or dean, the approval must come from the division head or executive assistant to the president.
+If the relative is related to the AVP or dean, the approval must come from the vice president.